 Other popular natural remedies…

-- Apple cider vinegar: If taken appropriately — always diluted, and in small amounts — I think apple cider vinegar is safe, and it may have certain benefits.
-In cancer settings, the idea of acid-base balance comes up, but that’s still far from a proven theory.
-As far as effectiveness in terms of COVID, flu and colds, it would be premature to jump on board now.
+- Apple cider vinegar: If taken appropriately — always diluted, and in small amounts — apple cider vinegar is safe, and it may have certain benefits.
+There is not evidence (yet) to prove effectiveness to treat cold, flu or COVID-19.

-- Green tea: Green tea has some antimicrobial activity, but I don’t know of any data showing it’s effective against COVID.
-Green tea’s high antioxidant levels and polyphenols might help fight cancer and lower cholesterol.
+- Green tea: Green tea’s high antioxidant levels and polyphenols might help fight illness.
 Also, it contains the amino acid L-theanine, which may help with anxiety.
-So, there are good reasons to drink green tea, but I am not a fan of taking green tea supplements, some of which have been linked to liver damage.
+So, there are good reasons to drink green tea, but some green tea supplements have been linked to liver damage, so these should be avoided.

-- Zinc: Zinc looks interesting — there’s some thought that it may inhibit the entry of the coronavirus into cells.
-But again, we don’t have enough evidence to say everyone should be taking it.
-Many people use zinc during cold and flu season, but they often think more is better.
-That’s not true, and taking large amounts of zinc can cause side effects, Greenfield said.
+- Zinc: Many people use zinc during cold and flu season, but they often think more is better.
+That’s not true, and taking large amounts of zinc can cause side effects.
 High zinc intake over time can result in low levels of copper, that with high levels of zinc, can actually lead to a depressed, rather than strengthened immune system.
 The FDA has also warned consumers that zinc nasal sprays can lead to loss of smell.

 The bottom line

-Above all, it’s important to check with your doctor — an integrative medicine specialist if at all possible — before taking any natural remedies, to make sure they don’t interact with your current prescriptions or worsen any underlying medical conditions you may have.
+Above all, it’s important to check with your doctor — an integrative medicine specialist if at all possible — before taking any natural remedies.